US extends transit face mask requirements through September 13 | ExBulletin

 The Centers for Disease Control and Prevention (CDC) issued the federal mask mandate in almost all modes of transportation at the end of January, including on carpool vehicles.
 The order does not apply to private cars or commercial trucks driven by a single operator.

+Wearing face masks is considered by experts to be one of the most effective ways to control the transmission of the virus.
+With most COVID-19 transmissions occurring indoors and vaccinations on the rise, the use of masks outdoors has been debated for weeks in the United States as many Americans seek to take advantage of the benefits of being fully immunized.

+Biden imposed the transit mask mandate after President Donald Trump rejected CDC recommendations to do so.

-The TSA told Reuters that since transit mask requirements went into effect on February 1, they have largely been subject to voluntary compliance.
+The TSA told Reuters that since the transit mask requirements went into effect on February 1, its agents have “experienced a lot of voluntary compliance.”

-The TSA said transportation network operators reported nearly 2,000 passengers for refusing to wear a face mask.
-TSA will impose a civil penalty if necessary.
+He said that “the transport network operators have reported nearly 2,000 passengers for refusing to wear a face mask.
+The TSA will impose a civil sanction if necessary.”

-In March, the head of the Federal Aviation Administration indefinitely extended a zero tolerance policy for unruly air passengers, first imposed in January, after hundreds of reported incidents.
+In March, the Federal Aviation Administration chief indefinitely extended a “zero tolerance policy” on unruly air passengers, first imposed in January, after hundreds of reported incidents.

-FAA Administrator Steve Dickson has extended the set policy to expire on March 30, as we continue to do all we can to deal with the pandemic.
+FAA Administrator Steve Dickson extended the set policy to expire on March 30, “as we continue to do all we can to deal with the pandemic.”
 The FAA said the extension will last at least as long as the federal transport mask ordinance remains in effect.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online